4 Ways To Measure Sales Targets In Salesforce

 It’s the right choice if

-• You need to set up a target metric very quickly.
-If you need a target-tracking solution in the next five minutes, use this option.
+• You need to set up a target metric quickly.
+Use this option if you must report to the Board on sales versus target in the next five minutes.

 • You only need to measure top-level performance against sales targets.
 Alternatively, it's an acceptable choice if you are prepared to invest the time to set up and maintain similar gauges for individual salespeople and each team.

 • Sales targets are the same for each period.
-In other words, it is not necessary to modify breakpoints each month.
+In other words, you don't need to modify breakpoints each month.

 A dashboard gauge is a viable option for a simple, straightforward measurement of sales targets.

-Remember, use the gauge in conjunction with other dashboard charts and reports to get full visibility of sales performance and pipeline.
+Use the gauge with other dashboard charts and reports to get full sales performance and pipeline visibility.
+For example, The #1 Pipeline Report You Should Be Using This Year is a great starting point.

-Incidentally, the free GSP Sales Dashboard includes the target gauge and report.
-You can download the dashboard from the AppExchange here.
+Incidentally, the free GSP Sales Dashboard you can install from the AppExchange includes the target gauge and report.

 The Forecasts tab is the standard function in Salesforce for target measurement.